 You begin to see the impact this practice can have, says Frost, when you learn that 47% of travelers say they consult online reviews before making travel plans.

-Only 32% of disappointed consumers followed a more formal complaint procedure, taking the issue directly to the company involved or to an official licensing body or trade association.
+Only 32% of disappointed consumers followed a more formal report procedure, taking the issue directly to the company involved or to an official licensing body or trade association.